rjw1/mcollective-docs/reference/basic/gettingstarted.md

 ## {{page.title}}

-Below find a rough guide to get you going, this assumes the client and server is on the same node, but servers don't need the client code installed.
+Below you will find a rough guide to get you going, this assumes that the client and the server are on the same node, but servers don't need the client code installed.

-For an even quicker intro to how it all works you can try our [EC2 based demo][EC2Demo]
+For an even quicker introduction to how it all works you can try our [EC2 based demo][EC2Demo]

 Look at the [Screencasts] page, there are [some screencasts dealing with basic architecture, terminology and so forth][MessageFlowCast] that you might find helpful before getting started.

 ### Requirements
-We try to keep the requirements on external Gems to a minimum, you only need:
+We try to keep the requirements on external Gems to a minimum, you should only need:

  * A Stomp server, tested against [ActiveMQ]
  * Ruby